Trump appears to secure a Senate majority for his Supreme Court pick, even before naming one

 Republicans on the Senate Judiciary Committee, where they hold a two-seat majority over Democrats, huddled privately Tuesday morning to begin sketching out the procedural logistics for considering Trump’s eventual nominee.

-Committee Chairman Sen. Lindsey O. Graham (R-S.C.) said he will announce how the process will work once Trump announces his pick on Saturday.
+Sen. Lindsey O. Graham (R-S.C.), the committee chairman, said he will announce how the process will work once Trump makes his pick on Saturday.

 “I’m confident we can have a hearing that would allow the nominee to be submitted before Election Day,” Graham said.
-“Following the precedents of the Senate I think we can do that.”
+“Following the precedents of the Senate, I think we can do that.”

-White House press secretary Kayleigh McEnany said Trump is confident that the confirmation can be completed before the election.

-“We believe that Republicans will remain unified and this nominee will get across the finish line,” McEnany said.
+Graham is looking at scheduling a confirmation hearing for the week of Oct.
+12 and a committee vote near the end of the following week, with a vote on the floor before Halloween, according to two people familiar the emerging plan.
+This would be an aggressive time frame.

 Democrats are largely powerless to stop the GOP from confirming whomever Trump picks, and some had held out hope that Romney would be persuaded to break ranks.

-Romney is the only Republican to vote to convict Trump on one of the impeachment charges in the Senate trial earlier in the year, and he has criticized the president on other issues.
+Romney is the only Republican to vote to convict Trump on one of the impeachment charges in the Senate trial this year, and he has criticized the president on other issues.
 Trump frequently insults Romney as a poor candidate who should have defeated President Barack Obama in 2012 and dismisses him as a “Republican in name only.”

 Romney was elected to the Senate in 2018, two years after Republicans blocked consideration of Obama’s Supreme Court nominee, Merrick Garland, for eight months.
 Republicans then insisted that the seat should not be filled until after the presidential election so that voters would have a say in the court’s direction.
-Now, with a Republican president, they insist that the president is duty-bound to fill the vacancy immediately.
+Now, with a Republican in the White House, they insist that the president is duty-bound to fill the vacancy immediately.

 “I came down on the side of the Constitution and precedent as I’ve studied it and made the decision on that basis,” Romney told reporters.

-While Republicans and Democrats in Washington made maneuvers concerning the eventual Supreme Court nominee, both the campaigns of Trump and Democratic presidential nominee Joe Biden focused Tuesday on Rust Belt states Trump narrowly won four years ago.
+While Republicans and Democrats in Washington made maneuvers concerning the eventual Supreme Court nominee, the Trump and Biden campaigns focused Tuesday on Rust Belt states that the president narrowly won four years ago.

 Trump headed to Pennsylvania, while Biden dispatched his running mate, Sen. Kamala D. Harris (D-Calif.), to Michigan.